widcardw/asciimath-parser/packages/playground/src/pages/en/introduction.md

     }
     ```

-    You can specify it like below
+    You can specify it below

     ```ts
     const cfg: AsciiMathConfig = {